 The Taiji Dolphin Drives

-The fishermen of Taiji have developed a highly effective method of locating, capturing and eradicating dolphins, sometimes as many as one hundred or more in a single day.
+The fishermen of Taiji have developed a highly effective method of locating, capturing, and eradicating dolphins – sometimes more than one hundred in a single day.

 Trying to get away from the sound, the dolphins swim in the opposite direction, toward the shore.
 The dolphins’ panic and loss of navigational sense enable the fishermen to drive them into a small, hidden Cove near Taiji harbor.
 The fishermen seal the mouth of the Cove with several nets, and the dolphins are trapped.

 The Taiji Dolphin Killers herd the trapped dolphins into shallow water, close to the rocky beach.
 Here, they kill the dolphins with long, sharp spears.
-Often times, they stab the dolphins with sharp fishermen’s hooks and haul the still living dolphins onto their boats.
+Often, they stab the dolphins with sharp fishing hooks and haul the still living dolphins onto their boats.
 The cruelty is enormous.
-The dolphins thrash about in their own blood, and the air fills with their screams.
-This killing, called “humane” by government bureaucrats, has been documented by the Academy Award winning documentary, The Cove.
+The dolphins thrash about in their blood, and the air is filled with their screams.
+This killing, called “humane” by government bureaucrats, has been documented in 2009 by the Academy Award-winning documentary, The Cove.

 Since The Cove came out, the fishermen have altered their killing methods.
 The fishermen pull dolphins underneath an array of plastic tarps (set up to prevent them from filming the slaughter).
 There, the killers push a sharp metal spike into the dolphins’ necks just behind the blowholes, which is supposed to sever the spinal cord and produce an instant “humane” death.
 The fishermen even push wooden corks into the wounds to stop spilling blood into the Cove, again to prevent the filming of blood-red waters.